When my wife was diagnosed with bipolar disorder, I thought our marriage could survive. I was wrong.

 - denying or hiding the impact of their choices

-- making decisions for, instead of with, your spouse
+- making decisions for, instead of with, your

-- taking on responsibilities your spouse is easily capable of
+- taking on responsibilities your spouse is easily

 It’s not all gloom and doom, even in my failed marriage.
 We’re both in healthier, stronger places, because divorce teaches you things, too.
 If you keep these things in mind and learn how to apply them to your relationship and mental health condition, you have a good chance.
 I can’t guarantee success, but I can guarantee a better shot at it than if you don’t apply these lessons.